Discrete Diffusion Schr\"odinger Bridge Matching for Graph Transformation: Methods

 The transition probability of the reference process depends on graph permutations (see \cref{eq:CTMC graph}), so graph permutation matching must be considered beforehand.
 Although this issue does not affect the sampling phase, it becomes problematic when computing the likelihood of the reference process for two given graphs $\mathcal{G}$ and $\mathcal{G}^\prime$, or when constructing a reciprocal process, which is a mixture of Markov bridges between the two graphs (see \cref{appendix.b.Graph permutation matching}).

 One way to handle this is selecting a graph permutation that maximizes the likelihood under the reference process.
 Finding the optimal permutation can be formulated as a quadratic assignment problem (QAP), where the objective is to minimize the negative log-likelihood (NLL), consisting of the sum of the NLLs for both the nodes and edges.
 While exact solutions are possible through mixed integer programming, the problem is NP-hard, so alternative methods are preferred.
-Specifically, we employ a max-pooling algorithm by \cite{cho2014finding}, which is an approximation method categorized by continuous relaxation.
-After obtaining an approximate solution, we use the Hungarian algorithm to discretize the assignment vector to the final solution.
+Specifically, we employ a max-pooling algorithm by \citet{cho2014finding}, which is an approximation method categorized by continuous relaxation.

+After obtaining an approximate solution, we use the Hungarian algorithm \citep{kuhn1955hungarian}, implemented in the Pygmtools \citep{wang2024pygmtools}, to discretize the assignment vector to the final solution.

 We observed that the graph matching is highly accurate in molecular graph matching (see \cref{appendix.b.performance of graph matching algorithm}).
 The details of the algorithm are described in \cref{appendix.b.solution method}.
 We utilized the graph matching algorithm for every reciprocal bridge construction and likelihood computation.

 Recall that the SB problem could be interpreted to the EOT problem, where the cost function corresponds to the NLL.
 Thus, defining the reference process can be interpreted as defining a distance (cost) on the set of graphs.
 Interestingly, we found that the likelihood of optimal permutation is interpreted as the graph edit distance (see \cref{appendix.b.relation to GED}).
-This leads to the conclusion that the SB problem, with the $\mathbb{Q}$ as \cref{eq:practical transition probability design}, is analogous to an OT problem over the metric space of graphs equipped with graph edit distance as metric (GED), where the GED computation is well known to be NP-hard problem.
+This leads to the conclusion that the SB problem, with the $\mathbb{Q}$ as \cref{eq:practical transition probability design}, is analogous to an OT problem over the metric space of graphs equipped with graph edit distance (GED) as metric, where the GED computation is well known to be NP-hard problem.